Automist Fixed Wall Head

 Open plan three storey best value residential sprinkler alternative

-Automist® Fixed Wall Head is an LABC Registered Solution (EW171) for loft conversions.
+Automist® Fixed Wall Head is an LABC Assured (EW171) for loft conversions.
 It is an innovative, fire protection solution designed to allow open plan layouts to comply with regulations.
 Because it dry pipe and uses ten times less water than traditional sprinklers it can minimise water damage and the risk of leaks.

 Building and housing regulations have traditionally encouraged the creation of fire resistant compartments in homes so as to limit the spread of fire, an approach that consumers find increasingly frustrating as they seek open, light spaces to live in.
 Today however, the LACoRS guide, Approved Document B and the Scottish Building Regulations all recognise the need for flexibility of layout and all allow open-plan designs as long as some additional features, including fire suppression, are provided.